Gerald Charles: Foundation

 Gérald Charles Genta (1931–2011), a Swiss watchmaker and artist, founded his eponymous company in 1969, which was sold by Genta in 1996 to The Hour Glass.
 In 2000, Gérald Charles Genta founded a new watch brand, Gerald Charles SA.
-Gérald Charles Genta is best known for creating the Audemars Piguet Royal Oak and the Patek Philippe Nautilus.
-He collaborated with watch manufacturers, such as Omega, IWC, and Cartier, contributing to models like Omega's Constellation and Cartier's Pasha de Cartier.
+Gérald Charles Genta is one of the most important designers in watchmaking history best known for creating icons such as the Audemars Piguet Royal Oak and the Patek Philippe Nautilus.
+He also collaborated with watch manufacturers, such as Omega, IWC, and Cartier, contributing to models like Omega's Constellation and Cartier's Pasha de Cartier.

 Early years

-In 2000 Mr Gérald Charles Genta founded Gerald Charles, a brand that bore both his first names, establishing a connection between himself and his creations.
+In 2000 Gérald Charles Genta founded Gerald Charles, a brand that bore both his first names, establishing a connection between himself and his creations.

-In 2003 the company started to be owned and controlled by the Ziviani family, who were already distributors of Genta's watches and had a collaborative history with him.
-Gérald Genta continued to serve as the Chief Designer until his passing in 2011, and Giampaolo Ziviani assumed the role of the company's CEO.
+In 2003 Gérald Charles Genta entrusted the Maison to the Ziviani family, who were already distributors of Genta's watches and had a collaborative history with him.
+Gérald Genta continued to serve as the Chief Designer giving his creativity complete freedom of expression until his passing in 2011, and Giampaolo Ziviani assumed the role of the company's CEO.

 Between 2011 and 2018 the company focused on creating bespoke timepieces for a selected group of collectors, using original designs originated by Genta.